2023 Manitoba Scotties Tournament of Hearts

 The 2023 Manitoba Scotties Tournament of Hearts presented by RME, the provincial women's curling championship for Manitoba, was held from January 25 to 29 at East St. Paul Arena in East St. Paul, Manitoba.

 The winning Jennifer Jones represented Manitoba at the 2023 Scotties Tournament of Hearts, Canada's national women's curling championship in Kamloops, British Columbia where they finished runner-up overall losing in the final to Team Canada 10–4.

 Additionally, two other rinks qualified for the Scotties as wild card teams based on CTRS standings.
 The Kaitlyn Lawes rink was the Wild Card #1 representative while the Abby Ackland rink (skipped by Meghan Walter) was the Wild Card #3 representative.
 The Lawes rink would finish tied for second (seeded fifth) in Pool A with a 5–3 record and would lose their tiebreaker game to Nova Scotia 7–6 in an extra end.
-The Ackland rink finished finished fifth in Pool B with a 3–5 record.
+The Ackland rink finished fifth in Pool B with a 3–5 record.